Sudan: Religion

-At the 2011 division which split off South Sudan, over 97% of the population in the remaining Sudan adheres to Islam.
+At the 2011 division which split off South Sudan, over 97% of the population in the remaining Sudan adhered to Islam.
 Most Muslims are divided between two groups: Sufi and Salafi Muslims.
 Two popular divisions of Sufism, the Ansar and the Khatmia, are associated with the opposition Umma and Democratic Unionist parties, respectively.
 Only the Darfur region has traditionally been bereft of the Sufi brotherhoods common in the rest of the country.

-Long-established groups of Coptic Orthodox Christians and Greek Orthodox Christians exist in Khartoum and other northern cities.
+Long-established groups of Coptic Orthodox and Greek Orthodox Christians exist in Khartoum and other northern cities.
 Ethiopian and Eritrean Orthodox communities also exist in Khartoum and eastern Sudan, largely made up of refugees and migrants from the past few decades.
 The Armenian Apostolic Church also has a presence serving the Sudanese-Armenians.
 The Sudan Evangelical Presbyterian Church also has membership.

 Religious identity plays a role in the country's political divisions.
 Northern and western Muslims have dominated the country's political and economic system since independence.
 The NCP draws much of its support from Islamists, Salafis/Wahhabis and other conservative Arab-Muslims in the north.
 The Umma Party has traditionally attracted Arab followers of the Ansar sect of Sufism as well as non-Arab Muslims from Darfur and Kordofan.
 The Democratic Unionist Party (DUP) includes both Arab and non-Arab Muslims in the north and east, especially those in the Khatmia Sufi sect.

 Health

-Sudan has a life expectancy of 65.1 years according to the latest data for the year 2019 from macrotrends.net Infant mortality in 2016 was 44.8 per 1,000.
+Sudan has a life expectancy of 65.1 years, according to the latest data for the year 2019 from macrotrends.net.
+Infant mortality in 2016 was 44.8 per 1,000.

-UNICEF estimates that 87% of Sudanese females between the ages of 15 to 49 have had female genital mutilation performed on them.
+UNICEF estimates that 87% of Sudanese females between the ages of 15 and 49 have had female genital mutilation performed on them.